 First, the Demons path: You find some Devils, they tell you to go to a tower and Mordenkainen is there.
 He tells you, “Go to this obelisk.”
 You get to the obelisk, there’s a demon who tells you, I’m cursed, go talk to this guy and I’ll help you.
 You go to that guy.
 It’s Mephi-fucking-stopheles.
 The adventure wants you to “win him over,” how the fuck do you pull that off?
-Whatever, he gives you an errand, you do it, and then you find the tomb of the Hellriders.
+Whatever, Mephistopheles gives you an errand, you do it, and then you find the tomb of the Hellriders.
 The Hellrider tomb is a dungeon without a lot of combat and a death knight you’re not supposed to fight.
 How thrilling.
-The Hellrider Death Knight will help if you free a giant Demon God.
+The Hellrider Death Knight will help if you free a giant Demon God for reasons.
 He sends you to a portal which leads to the Giant Demon God.
 You climb down the 500 foot hole (Thirty Three DC 15 checks if you don’t have climbing gear or flight) and fight a few devils at the base.
 The Demon God flies off to kick Zariel’s ass because she stole his magic hammer.
 The Demon God seems to deal 1d6+10 damage once per turn, is that a misprint?
 Then you get the location of Zariel’s sword from the Hellrider Death Knight.

 This Path of the Devils is fucking insane and I don’t mean this in a positive way.
 It’s metal but it’s also like some Legend of Zelda fetch quest where you need to travel the world to trade a seed for seven other things until you get a Heart Container and you need a strategy guide to figure it out.
 Compared to the Path of the Demons, the Path of Devils seems harder, more complicated, and easier to fuck up.
 The Demon Path also gives you a big bonus to the final confrontation with Zariel.
 The Demon Path isn’t better than the Devil Path but I would say the Demon Path is easy mode.
 It is the Jill Valentine to the Devil Path’s Chris Redfield.